aws/sagemaker-python-sdk/README.rst

     # Logic to the following:
     # 1. Defines placeholders that TensorFlow serving will feed with inference requests
     # 2. Preprocess input data
-    # 3. Returns a tf.estimator.export.ServingInputReceiver object, which packages the placeholders
+    # 3. Returns a tf.estimator.export.ServingInputReceiver or tf.estimator.export.TensorServingInputReceiver,
-    and the resulting feature Tensors together.
+    # which packages the placeholders and the resulting feature Tensors together.

+**Note:** For TensorFlow 1.4 and 1.5, ``serving_input_fn`` may also return a no-argument function which returns a ``tf.estimator.export.ServingInputReceiver`` or``tf.estimator.export.TensorServingInputReceiver``.
+This is no longer supported for TensorFlow 1.6 and up.

 Example of a complete ``serving_input_fn``
 ''''''''''''''''''''''''''''''''''''''''''